domoslabs/juci/docs/juci-structure.md

 in a single place.
 When you then change names of your directive/controller, it is a good idea to also change the name of the file.

-* all lua script objects should have the same filename as the object on ubus.

 	Well actually, ubus-scriptd will take care of that.